ciscon/vim/pack/vimspector/opt/vimspector/README.md

 - breaking changes to the configuration
 - keys, layout, functionality of the UI

-However, I commit to only doing this in the most extreme cases and to annouce such changes on Gitter well in advance.
+However, I commit to only doing this in the most extreme cases and to announce such changes on Gitter well in advance.
 There's nothing more annoying than stuff just breaking on you.
 I get that.